intel/neural-compressor/examples/pytorch/eager/image_recognition/imagenet/cpu/qat/README.md

 Step-by-Step
 ============

-This document describes the step-by-step instructions for reproducing PyTorch ResNet50/ResNet18/ResNet101 tuning results with Intel® Low Precision Optimization Tool.
+This document describes the step-by-step instructions for reproducing PyTorch ResNet50/ResNet18/ResNet101 tuning results with Intel® Neural Compressor.

 > **Note**
 >
 > * PyTorch eager mode quantization implementation  requires to manually add QuantStub and DequantStub for quantizable ops, it also requires to manually do fusion operation.
-> * LPOT requires users to complete these two manual steps before triggering auto-tuning process.
+> * Neural Compressor requires users to complete these two manual steps before triggering auto-tuning process.
 >   For details, please refer to https://pytorch.org/docs/stable/quantization.html

 # Prerequisite